Actually, make that 9, 10, and 11, and we'll go back to 6 and 7 and 8 in due course.

 Major league umpires are more likely to give favorable calls to pitchers who share their same race or ethnicity.

-A report comes Three months after another scholarly study found racial bias among referees in the NBA in regards to calling fouls.
+A report comes three months after another scholarly study found racial bias among referees in the NBA in regards to calling fouls.

-How do they know?
+How did they know?

 Do you realize the flaw in this?